 The Committee will:

-- Review of the current collection of public art on campus in terms of its diversity, as a means to informing future acquisitions.
+- Conducting periodic review of the current public art collection, as well as available public art sites, as a means to informing future acquisitions.